halstonblim/ai-job-search/README.md

 - [Project Structure](#project-structure)
 - [Next Steps](#next-steps)

-## What Makes This System Effective

-What makes this system effective:

-- **Sophisticated Multi-Agent Architecture**: Uses both *handoff collaboration* and *parallel execution* patterns where specialist agents coordinate seamlessly through typed handoffs and shared context management.
+## Key Features

+* **Multi-Agent Architecture**: Specialist agents work together through defined handoffs points and shared context.
+While some agents pass tasks sequentially (handoff collaboration), others run side by side (parallel execution).
-- **MCP-Powered Tool Ecosystem**: Integrates multiple **Model Context Protocol (MCP) servers** including SearxNG for web search and Playwright for dynamic JavaScript rendering - showcasing the full spectrum of tool types from custom Python functions to external MCP services.
+* **MCP-Powered Tool Ecosystem**: Leverages multiple Model Context Protocol (MCP) servers.
+For example, it uses SearxNG to handle web searches and Playwright to render JavaScript-heavy pages.
+This setup demonstrates how the system can call everything from simple Python functions to external MCP services.
-- **Massively Parallel Workflow Execution**: Processes dozens of job URLs simultaneously through independent agent pipelines, each running its own multi-agent screening workflow in parallel - delivering enterprise-scale performance.
-- **Resilient Framework**: Built-in failsafes handle network errors, malformed content, and edge cases gracefully with transparent error logging and recovery patterns.

-The task is performed across two agent pipeline: the **Job Searcher** and the **Job Screener**.
-The Job Searcher compiles a list of URLS, which is then sent to the Job Screener which processes the URLs --- in parallel --- providing a fit score and rationale for each URL/job description taking into account user provided ***resume*** and ***preferences***.
+* **Built-In Resilience**: The framework automatically catches and logs errors (network failures, unexpected page content, etc.) and applies recovery steps when needed.
+That way, individual failures don’t stop the overall process.

+---

+This entire process is split into two stages:

+1. **Job Searcher**: Gathers a list of job posting URLs.
+2. **Job Screener**: Takes those URLs and, in parallel, evaluates each one against the user’s resume and preferences.
+For every job URL, it returns a fit score and a short rationale explaining why it’s a good (or poor) match.

 ## Example

+Using the example `resume.txt` and `preferences.txt` files provided in `example/`, there are three ways to run the pipeline:

-Run the full search + screen pipeline and save results, restricting to first 10 results:
+1. Run the full search + screen pipeline and save results.
+Specifying `--top-n` means only up to `--top-n` URLs are sent through the job screening.

 ```bash
 python main.py --job-title "software engineer" --resume example/resume.txt.sample --preferences example/preferences.txt.sample --output example/report.txt.sample --top-n 10
 ```
-- Check out the output in the `example/` folder
+- Example output in the `example/` folder

-Manually screen on user-provided URLs:
+2. Screen only mode, if the user-provides URLs (can be single URL or list of URLs)

 ```bash
 python main.py --job-title "software engineer" --resume example/resume.txt.sample --preferences example/preferences.txt.sample --output example/report.txt.sample --urls https://company.com/careers/ai-engineer-ii https://greenhouse.io/jobs/ml-scientist
 ```

-Search only mode, just return URLs without screening
+3. Search only mode, just return URLs without screening

 ```bash
 python main.py --job-title "software engineer" --search-only --output example/report.txt.sample